icpctools/icpctools/README.md

 the CCS must have one, of course.

-The CCS that has been most thoroughly proven to work with the ICPC Tools (through its role as primary CCS at the 2018 and 2019 ICPC World Finals) is DOMjudge (https://www.domjudge.org).
+The CCS that has been most thoroughly proven to work with the ICPC Tools (through its role as primary CCS at the 2018 and 2019 ICPC World Finals) is [DOMjudge](https://www.domjudge.org).

-Most of the core ICPC Tools still retain support for the deprecated XML Event Feed (https://clics.ecs.baylor.edu/index.php?title=Event_Feed_2016).
+Most of the core ICPC Tools still retain support for the deprecated [XML Event Feed](https://clics.ecs.baylor.edu/index.php?title=Event_Feed_2016).
 If your CCS supports the XML Event Feed as specified at this link then the tools should still work, albeit with some missing function.
-Both Kattis (https://www.kattis.com) and some versions of PC^2 (https://pc2.ecs.csus.edu) have support for the XML feed and work well with the ICPC Tools.
+Both [Kattis](https://www.kattis.com) and some versions of [PC^2](https://pc2.ecs.csus.edu) have support for the XML feed and work well with the ICPC Tools.